dreamingspires/auction-scraper/README.md

 ### Search mode
 In search mode, at least one `QUERY_STRING` must be provided alongside `N_RESULTS`.
 It will scrape the auctions pertaining to the top `N_RESULTS` results from the `QUERY_STRING`.
-The `--base-url` option determines the base URL from which to resolve the search specified.
+The `--base-url` option determines the base URL from which to resolve the search if specified, otherwise defaulting to the default for the specified backend.

 Example usage:
 ```bash